renanmarcos/FinancialEntries/README.md

 While running the project, you can access the Swagger UI at `/docs` endpoint.
 This will show all API resources, properties and responses.

-- Insomnia Workspace is available at `Src/insomnia.json` as alternative.
+- Insomnia Workspace is available at `insomnia.json` as alternative.

 ## See in action running into Google Cloud Platform

 An instance of Google App Engine is running for this project at: http://financial-entries-259514.appspot.com/
 - Documentation: http://financial-entries-259514.appspot.com/docs

+### Performance test

+Using Apache JMeter, I've tested `/statements` API with application deployed in GCP.

+Scenario: 300 Financial Entries in application, 300 users making HTTP Requests with a Ramp-up period of 1 second.

+#### Results

+Min: ~19ms
+Max: ~3s
+Average: ~872ms

+To reproduce the test, you can use `performance.jmx` file in Apache JMeter.

 ### Notes